Fate/Extra: Release

-A companion game titled Fate/Extra CCC was released on March 28, 2013, in Japan.
+A companion game Fate/Extra CCC was released on March 28, 2013, in Japan.
 The official theme song of the second game, "Sakura Meikyū" (サクラメイキュウ, Blossom Maze), is performed by Kanon Wakeshima.

 Reception

-Fate/Extra received mixed reception from critics who viewed it as a work that used Japanese role-playing game and visual novel elements.
-The reviewers focused on the plot, which was considered to be the element that kept players engaged.
-They also praised the quality of the text, which, according to Dark Zero observer Dominic Shird, was reminiscent of the game Lost Odyssey.
-However, in a review for GamePro, Heidi Kemps remarks that as in the case of other Nasu's works, the exposition was prolonged and the manner of transmitting the characters' thoughts corresponded more to traditional visual novels.
+According to review aggregator Metacritic, Fate/Extra received "mixed or average" reviews from critics.
+Some critics viewed it as a work that used Japanese role-playing game and visual novel elements.

+Much of the focus within reviews had centered on the plot, which was considered to be what kept players engaged.
+They also praised the quality of the text, which, according to Dark Zero's Dominic Shird, was reminiscent of the game Lost Odyssey.
+While Heidi Kemps of GamePro remarked that as in the case of other Nasu's works, the exposition was prolonged and the manner of transmitting the characters' thoughts corresponded more to "traditional" visual novels.
 Other critics also made analogies to the genre and highlighted the decision trees, relationships points between characters, and nonstandard endings.
-Digital Fix reviewer Lewis Brown thought these visual novel elements were well-implemented, but noted that the story would benefit if it had more dramatic components without everyday school life.
+Digital Fix reviewer Lewis Brown felt that these visual novel elements were well-implemented, but noted that the story would benefit if it had more dramatic components without an everyday school life.

-The availability of three different Servants was positively received, and according to some reviewers, encouraged the player to replay the game.
+The availability of three different Servants was positively received, and according to some reviewers, it encouraged the player to replay the game.
 However, the need for a New Game Plus mode, according to GameSpot's Shiva Stella, was controversial because of the main story's immutability.
 Lewis Brown emphasized the use of furigana in the game, including the localized English version, which added semantic nuances to the dialogue.
 The critics gave high marks from the in-game system for collecting information about enemy servants, which directly influenced the course of the battles by its results, defining battle tactics, which, according to Zack Welhouse from RPGamer, reminded with its atmosphere the novels The Hunger Games and Battle of the King.
 Welhouse also noted the lack of understanding of the events taking place on the part of the main characters, whose motivations were reduced to taking obligations.
 In the reviewers' opinions, the prologue of the game was unnecessarily stretched due to the time needed to unlock gameplay elements.